Leisuretowne, New Jersey

-Leisuretowne is an unincorporated community and census-designated place (CDP) located within Southampton Township, in Burlington County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 3,582.
+Leisuretowne is an unincorporated community and census-designated place (CDP) located within Southampton Township, in Burlington County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 3,582.

 Leisuretowne is a retirement village, with a standing rule of having prospective residents reach the age of 55 before purchasing a home.
 Two thirds of the CDPs residents are 65 years of age or older.